MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - AWS Opsworks for Chef Automate
   - AWS OpsWorks for Puppet Enterprise
   - AWS OpsWorks Stacks
+    - can model your application as a stack containing different layers
+    - best way to establish stack-based architecture (e.g. separate stacks for dev and prod)

+### AWS Step Function

+- **serverless** orchestration for modern applications
+- manages a workflow by breaking it into multiple steps, adding flow logic, and tracking the inputs and outputs between the steps

 ### SWF: Simple Workflow Service